Generalised polynomials and integer powers: Introduction

 \subsection{\checkmark\ Background}

 \mbox{} { Combinatorial properties of generalised polynomials --- that is, expressions build up from ordinary polynomials with the use of addition, multiplication and the floor function --- have long been studied.
-A fundamental result on this subject is due to Bergelson and Leibman.
-(For the terminology used, see Section \ref{sec:prelims}.) } \begin{theorem}[Bergelson--Leibman, \cite{BergelsonLeibman-2007}] Let $g \colon \ZZ \to \RR^d$ be a bounded generalised polynomial.
+The following fundamental result due to Bergelson and Leibman connects generalised polynomials to nilpotent dynamics.
+(For the terminology used, see Section \ref{sec:prelims}.) } \begin{theorem}[\cite{BergelsonLeibman-2007}] Let $g \colon \ZZ \to \RR^d$ be a bounded generalised polynomial.
 Then there exists a minimal nilsystem $(X,T)$, a point $z \in X$ and a piecewise polynomial map $F \colon X \to \RR^d$ such that $g(n) = F(T^n(z))$ for all $n \in \ZZ$. \end{theorem}

-{ As a consequence, one obtains a complete description of possible limiting distributions of bounded generalised polynomial sequences the following recurrence result: for any generalised polynomial $g \colon \ZZ \to \RR^d$, for any $\c > 0$ and for almost every $n \in \NN$ (with respect to Banach density), the set of $m \in \NN$ such that $\norm{g(n+m) - g(n)} < \e$ is $\IP^*$. }
+{ Since the dynamical properties of nilsystems are fairly well-understood, this theorem has numerous corollaries.
+In particular, it leads to a complete description of possible limiting distributions of bounded generalised polynomial sequences.
+We also have the following recurrence result: If $g \colon \ZZ \to \RR^d$ is a generalised polynomial, then for every $\e > 0$ and for almost every $n \in \NN$ (with respect to Banach density), the set of $m \in \NN$ such that $\norm{g(n+m) - g(n)} < \e$ is $\IP^*$ (and hence syndetic). }

-{ Note that the results mentioned above are trivially true for generalised polynomials which are constant away from a set with Banach density $0$.
+{ The corollaries mentioned above do not convey much information for generalised polynomials which are constant away from a set with Banach density $0$.
 However, there are interesting examples of such ``almost constant'' generalised polynomials.
-In this context it is more convenient to speak of \emph{generalised polynomial sets}, i.e., sets of zeros of generalised polynomials or, equivalently, sets whose characteristic sequences are generalised polynomials. } \begin{theorem}[{\cite[Thm.\ B and C]{ByszewskiKonieczny-2018}}] The following sets are generalised polynomial: \begin{enumerate} \item The set $\set{F_n}{n \geq 1}$ of Fibonacci numbers, given by $F_0=0,\ F_1 =1$ and $F_{n+2} = F_{n+1}+F_n$; \item The set $\set{T_n}{n \geq 1}$ of Tribonacci numbers, given by $T_0 = 0,\ T_1 = 1,\ T_2 =1$ and $T_{n+3} = T_{n+2} + T_{n+1} + T_n$; \item Any set $\set{a_{n}}{n \geq 1}$ of positive integers with $\displaystyle \liminf_{n \to \infty} \frac{\log a_{n+1}}{\log a_n} > 1$. \end{enumerate} \end{theorem}
+In this context it is more convenient to speak of \emph{generalised polynomial sets}, i.e., sets of zeros of generalised polynomials or, equivalently, sets whose characteristic sequences are generalised polynomials. } \begin{theorem}[{\cite[Thm.\ B and C]{ByszewskiKonieczny-2018}}] The following sets are generalised polynomial: \begin{enumerate}[wide] \item The set $\set{F_n}{n \geq 1}$ of Fibonacci numbers, given by $F_0=0,\ F_1 =1$ and $F_{n+2} = F_{n+1}+F_n$; \item The set $\set{T_n}{n \geq 1}$ of Tribonacci numbers, given by $T_0 = 0,\ T_1 = 1,\ T_2 =1$ and $T_{n+3} = T_{n+2} + T_{n+1} + T_n$; \item Any set $\set{a_{n}}{n \geq 1}$ of positive integers with $\displaystyle \liminf_{n \to \infty} \frac{\log a_{n+1}}{\log a_n} > 1$. \end{enumerate} \end{theorem}